 In its first year, the Council is establishing relationships with the organisations that have planning and management responsibilities for Yarra River land.

 The Council also has a legislated role to advocate for the protection and preservation of the Yarra River.
 Accordingly, the Council has made two public submissions to date, on the North East Link Project Environment Effects Statement and the Draft Yarra River - Bulleen Precinct Land Use Framework Plan.

-The Council has developed its Enquiry process, to be used for public entities in reporting on how they have aligned their activities with the Act and how they are giving effect to the Vision and Traditional Owner aspirations.
+The Council has developed its Enquiry process, to be used for public entities in reporting on how they have aligned their activities with the Act and how they are giving effect to the Community Vision and Traditional Owner aspirations.